paulmandal/atak-forwarder/README.md

 * Use T-Beam as a GPS source (if it proves to be more accurate than the phone's)
 * Message IDs and receipt confirmation
 * Improve chat message shrinking further
-* Figure out why some messages fail to parse (1/8 msgs)
-* Retry on disconnection from comm. device
 * Smarter sending -- Map Markers get higher priority unless PLI has not gotten sent in ~5 minutes
 * Smarter sending -- Send a list of map markers to group, other clients can reply with which marker they are missing, build up a list of missing markers if more than 1 person is missing send to group, otherwise send to individuals
 * Needs more real-world stability testing